Sheryl Munks

-Sheryl Munks (born 1965) is an Australian actress, best known for her role in television serials.
+Sheryl Munks (born 1965) is an Australian actress, known for her role in television serials.

 Career

-Munks is perhaps best known to audiences for her role as inmate Michelle 'Brumby' Tucker in the prison soap opera Prisoner in 1986.
+Munks is known for her role as inmate Michelle 'Brumby' Tucker in the prison soap opera Prisoner in 1986.
 She had a recurring role as Sophie in comedy series Acropolis Now from 1989 to 1992.
 She then played a main role in the adventure drama series The Man from Snowy River as Emily McGregor from 1994 to 1996.

 She also had guest roles in several series, including The Flying Doctors, Blue Heelers, Neighbours, A Country Practice and Stingers.

 She played Pam Schaeffer in 1990 feature film The Big Steal alongside Ben Mendelsohn and Claudia Karvan.

-Munks is also an accomplished voiceover artist, who has voiced many television and radio commercials for well-known clients such as Beacon Lighting, Sportsgirl, Lexus and Melbourne Food and Wine Festival.
+Munks is also a voiceover artist, who has voiced many television and radio commercials for well-known clients such as Beacon Lighting, Sportsgirl, Lexus and Melbourne Food and Wine Festival.

 Additionally, she is a wedding celebrant, and is a former dancer of classical ballet, jazz ballet and tap, as well as a dance instructor.